[Skip to Content]

 Includes programs specifically designed to influence public policy and/or affect legislation, regulations, political activities or candidacies — at the local, state or federal government levels — so that the entity funding the program benefits.

-Includes programs designed to introduce new products or services or promote existing products or services to a consumer audience.
+Includes programs designed to introduce new products or services or promote existing products or services to a consumer or a business audience.

 Includes programs targeted specifically to special publics directly allied with an organization, such as employees, members, affiliated dealers and franchisees.